Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/EndUserSetup.md

 Return to the <a href="https://github.com/Project-Herophilus" target="_blank">Main GitHub Org.
 Site</a>

 # Setting Up and End User Environment
-As we worked to establish iDaaS we wanted to ensure that we could enable complex platforms and systems to be extended, developed and delivered.
+As we worked to establish Healthcare Data Foundation (HDF) we wanted to ensure that we could enable complex platforms and systems to be extended, developed and delivered.
 It is very important to keep the end user development experience as simple as possible, our focus is to enable developers to be running in minutes.
 We have had developers leverage Macs, Windows (Server and Desktop) OS, Red Hat Enterprise Linux and Ubuntu for development